 Workforce50.com also has a library of resources, offering senior-living tips on a wide variety of topics like job hunting, managing finances and transitioning careers.

-Less of a job board, and more of a resource, Retiree Workforce publishes articles aimed at seniors on retirement life.
+Less of a job board and more of a resource, Retiree Workforce publishes articles aimed at seniors about retirement life.

 This includes financial advice, retirement planning and choosing a career path.

-If you’re having trouble navigating life after retirement, Retiree Workforce is a great tool to put in your belt.
+If you’re having trouble navigating life after retirement, Retiree Workforce is a great tool to add to your belt.